Pop Song Structure | How to Write & Structure a Pop Song [9 Steps]

-A Pre-chorus fits in between the verse and chorus, changing the mood to build up anticipation for the chorus.
+- Pre-chorus – A pre-chorus fits in between the verse and chorus, changing the mood to build up anticipation for the chorus.

-Break – this is an instrumental or percussion section within the song which breaks up the pop song structure.
+- Break – An instrumental break is an instrumental or percussion section within the song which breaks up the pop song structure.
 It is optional but can be used effectively within a song to build anticipation and grab our attention.

-Outro – This is the closing segment.
-The song will often fade or break down to simple beats.
+- Outro – The outro is the closing segment.
+The song will often fade or break down to a simple beat or melody.